dsyer/petclinic-snapshots/README.md

 Configuration options:

 * "Toolchain": select `glibc` and `C++` support
-* "Target Packages": select `X.Org` from "Graphic libraries..." and `openjdk` from "Interpreter languages..." and "openssh" from "Networking..."
+* "Target Packages": select `X.Org` from "Graphic libraries..." and `openjdk` from "Interpreter languages...".
+Add "openssh" from "Networking..." if you want to use ssh or scp to modify the image.
-* "Filesystem images": select a larger filesystem images size in and make it an `ext4` filesystem type
+* "Filesystem images": select a larger filesystem image size in and make it an `ext4` filesystem type
 * "System configuration": set a root password (optionally) and switch _off_ the `getty` on console (it seems to end up ignoring the root password)

 Then: